-When a test can detect a virus at such low levels, it’s considered to be highly sensitive, meaning that it’s good at identifying if a person has COVID.
-The PCR test is both highly sensitive and highly specific, meaning it’s also good at identifying when a person does not have the virus.
+The PCR test can detect a virus at very low levels, so it’s considered to be highly sensitive.
+A highly sensitive test is good at identifying a person who has COVID.
+The PCR test is also highly specific, meaning it’s also good at identifying when a person does not have the virus.
 When a test is both sensitive and specific, it’s considered to be very accurate.

-Although it’s usually accurate when it comes to identifying people who don’t have COVID, the rapid antigen test is not as accurate as the PCR test at identifying people who do.
-That means false negatives are more likely to occur.
-In other words, if you get a negative result from a rapid antigen test, but you have symptoms of COVID or have been exposed to someone with the virus, you can’t rely on that negative test result.
+The rapid antigen test is not as good at identifying people who have COVID as the PCR test.
+That means there’s a higher likelihood of getting a false negative result.
+If you get a negative result from a rapid antigen test, but you have symptoms of COVID or have been exposed to someone with the virus, you can’t rely on that negative test result.
 If you suspect you may have COVID, you might need to confirm your results with a PCR test (Krüttgen, 2020).

-Of course, one major difference between antigen and PCR tests is how quickly the results come back.
-With antigen tests, you’ll generally get results within 20 minutes.
-In some cases, you can even get an at-home rapid antigen test and the process is as short as 15 minutes start to finish with results available right from your smartphone.
+One major difference between antigen and PCR tests is how quickly the results come back.
+With antigen tests, you’ll usually get results within 30 minutes.
+In some cases, you can even get an at-home rapid antigen test.
+Some at-home tests can take as little as 15 minutes from start to finish with results available right from your smartphone.

-The PCR test needs to be processed by a lab using special machinery, so how quickly you get results really depends on where you get the test, which lab they use, and the logistics of the process.
+The PCR test needs to be processed by a lab using special machinery.
+How quickly you get results really depends on where you get the test, which lab they use, and the logistics of the process.

 What is an antibody test and does it hurt?

-Unlike the PCR and rapid antigen tests, a COVID antibody test is not diagnostic.
+Unlike the PCR and rapid antigen tests, a COVID antibody test is not used to diagnose infection.
 This means it cannot tell if you currently have the virus.
-What it does tell you, is if you’ve ever had COVID-19 in the past (Zolton, 2020).
+What it does tell you is if you’ve ever had COVID-19 in the past or if you’ve been vaccinated against the virus (Zolton, 2020).

-Antibody tests are done on a blood sample, not a nasal or nasopharyngeal swab, and it can be done with either a finger prick or a blood sample from a vein.
+Antibody tests are done by a blood sample, not a nasal or nasopharyngeal swab.
+It can be done with either a finger prick or a blood draw from a vein.

 Don’t be afraid to get a coronavirus test

-There’s so much about the pandemic that can be scary, but getting tested shouldn’t be one of them.
+There’s so much about COVID-19 that can be scary, but getting tested shouldn’t be one of them.
 Whether you’re getting a PCR test or a rapid antigen test, you can expect a few seconds of discomfort that will go away right when you’re done.

-Even though COVID vaccines are rolling out around the world, it’s still important to wear a mask and practice social distancing if you haven’t been fully vaccinated or if you’re around other people who haven’t been vaccinated.
+Even though COVID vaccines are available, it’s still important to wear a mask and practice social distancing if you haven’t been fully vaccinated or if you’re around other people who haven’t been vaccinated.
 And don’t forget about the other crucial element when it comes to keeping the virus contained: if you have symptoms of COVID-19 or if you’ve been in contact with someone who has tested positive, it’s important to get tested.